Tetrisponse/dangling_sg/README.md

 ### Key Logic Feature: Self-Reference Handling

-The script specifically identifies Security Groups that only reference **themselves** for rules (a common pattern for allowing all members of a group to talk to each other).
-If such a group is **not attached** to any ENI, the script correctly flags it as a delete candidate and labels it as `(Self-Ref)`, recognizing that the group is effectively orphaned.
+The script employs advanced logic to catch a common, yet often overlooked, category of unused Security Groups: **self-referencing groups that are detached from all resources**.

+- **The Self-Reference Pattern**: Many network designs use a security group ID in its own inbound rule (`sg-xxxxxx -> sg-xxxxxx`).
+This is a standard way to ensure all members *currently* or *future* assigned to that group can communicate with each other on specific ports.

+- **The Orphaned State**: A basic audit tool might incorrectly see this self-reference and decide the SG is "in use" or "protected."
+However, if a self-referencing SG is **not attached to any ENI**, it serves no function.
+It is an **orphaned network policy**.

+- **Script Action**: This script correctly identifies these groups, flags them as delete candidates, and explicitly labels them as (`Self-Ref`).
+This is valuable because these groups are functionally useless and should be cleaned up.
+Deleting them **will not** impact any active network traffic, as no resources are currently assigned to them.

+This intelligent filtering ensures the highest degree of cleanup by targeting SGs that other tools might miss.

 ---